eIlaydaG/OOP_Group12/README.md

 - Clicking on a column header (e.g., **Name, ID**) sorts the data accordingly.

+##MY CONTRIBUTIONS (Arzu Bal – 23050151006)

+In this project, I was responsible for the **Infrastructure and Base Module**, which establishes the foundational structure of the Pet Shelter Management System.
+My role focused on setting up the core backend components, data management utilities, and basic user interface configuration that other modules depend on.

+Backend / Logic Responsibilities

+Project Initialization
+- Initialized the project structure and organized source files to support a clean and maintainable layered architecture.
+- Uploaded and maintained the project on the GitHub/GitLab repository to support collaborative development and version control.

+Entity Class Implementation
+- Implemented the core entity classes: `Pet`, `Adopter`, and `Staff`.
+- Defined class header files, member variables, constructors, and essential getter and setter methods.
+- Ensured that entity classes were reusable and could be directly utilized by service and controller layers.

+Database Management
+- Developed the `DatabaseConnector` class to manage **file-based input/output (File I/O)** operations.
+- Implemented general-purpose functions for reading data from files and writing updated records back to persistent storage.
+- Ensured consistent data formatting and reliable data access across the system.

+Input Validation
+- Implemented the `Validator` class to validate user inputs.
+- Added checks for numeric values, empty inputs, and basic data consistency rules.
+- Improved system stability by preventing invalid or malformed input from being processed.

+GUI Base Configuration (Windows Interface)

+- Worked on the basic **Windows-based user interface configuration** of the application.
+- Prepared shared visual and structural settings for the interface to ensure consistency across application windows.
+- Configured common interface elements to support user interaction without relying on external GUI frameworks.

+Contribution Focus

+My contributions focused on building a solid infrastructure layer, ensuring correct data handling and validation, and preparing a stable Windows-based interface foundation.
+This work enabled other team members to develop higher-level service, controller, and user interaction functionalities efficiently.

 - Alphabetical sorting for text fields (e.g., Name).

 - Numerical sorting for numeric fields (e.g., ID, Age).